The Best Password Managers of 2024

 Is 1Password Expensive?

-Smack in the middle of our top two picks, 1Password is competitively priced starting at $3.99 per month.
+Smack in the middle of our top three picks, 1Password is competitively priced starting at $3.99 per month.
 While this pricing reflects its robust feature set and high security, it’s important to consider the value it provides in terms of convenience and protection.
 In our book, it checks all the necessary boxes.

 Plan Individual Family Free trial 14 days 14 days Monthly price $3.99 per month $6.95 per month Annual price $2.99 per month ($35.88 total) $4.99 per month ($59.88 total) Is 1Password Secure?